 0.50 USBE Credits

-To earn this 0.5 USBE credit badge, you will submit two evidence items demonstrating your ability to plan, organize, conduct, and evaluate effective professional learning activities for educators.
+To earn this 0.5 USBE credit microcredential, you will submit two evidence items demonstrating your ability to plan, organize, conduct, and evaluate effective professional learning activities for educators.
 You will also submit a reflection.
 Click the Learn More button for more information.